StephenClearyExamples/FunctionsAuth0/README.md

 Click the "Login" button.
 The SPA will redirect to an Auth0-hosted login page, where you can authorize using social media accounts.

 > Note: There are lots of options on how to log someone in via Auth0.
-It doesn't have to be an Auth0-hosted login page, and in fact most SPAs will not chose this option.
+It doesn't have to be an Auth0-hosted login page, and in fact most SPAs would not chose this option; they would use [Lock](https://auth0.com/docs/libraries/lock) instead.

 The Auth0 login redirects back to the SPA, this time appending user authentication information in the URL hash.